needle-mirror/com.unity.services.authentication/README.md

     * You can provide options to control if an account should be created.
     * By default, this method will create an account if no account is currently linked.
     * If this method is called while already signed in or currently signing in, this method will throw an `AuthenticationException` with `AuthenticationErrorCodes.ClientInvalidUserState`.
+* `AuthenticationService.Instance.SignInWithOpenIdConnectAsync(string idProviderName, string idToken, SignInOptions = null)`
+  * This triggers the sign-in of the player with a custom OpenID Connect id provider account
+  * Game developer is responsible for installing the necessary SDK and get the idToken.
+  * By default, this method will create an account if no account is currently linked.
+  * If this method is called while already signed in or currently signing in, this method will throw an `AuthenticationException` with `AuthenticationErrorCodes.ClientInvalidUserState`.
 * `AuthenticationService.Instance.LinkWithAppleAsync(string idToken, LinkOptions options = null)`
     * This function links the current player with an ID token from Apple.
 The player can later sign-in with the linked Apple account.
     * You can provide options to force the operation in case the Apple account is already linked to another player.